hwayne/learntla/content/tla/index.md

 weight = 0
 +++

-Now that we have our PlusCal scaffold, it's time to dive into TLA+.
+Now that we have our PlusCal scaffold, it's time to learn TLA+ proper.
 TLA+ is a mathematical description language.
 Instead of saying how to find the value you want, you instead say the properties of what you want.
 For example, the largest element of a set is `CHOOSE x \in S : \A y \in S : y <= x`.
 That's not an algorithm.
 It's just "the number that's bigger than the other numbers."

 This gives us incredible specification power.
 Complex properties and invariants can be expressed in just a few lines.
 For example, is a given set of vectors linearly independent?